A Study of Commonsense Reasoning over Visual Object Properties: A Commonsense Framework for Evaluating Object Property Reasoning

 \subsection{Image Types}

-To evaluate VLM generalization across visual domains, we incorporate a diverse set of image types, recognizing that model performance may vary (and typically worsen) when moving from synthetic to real-world images \citep{johnson2017clevr,hudson2019gqa}.
+To study generalization across visual domains, we cover three image types, expecting that accuracy varies when moving from photographic to AI-generated images due to the increased level of detail and noise \cite{johnson2017clevr,hudson2019gqa}.

-\textbf{Photographic} images represent naturalistic settings, featuring complex textures, lighting variations, and cluttered scenes.
-They are realistic, i.e., all depicted objects are encountered in the real world.
-Photographs present challenges like occlusions, viewpoint variation, and natural ambiguity, demanding a high level of visual grounding from models.
+\textbf{Photographic} images represent naturalistic settings and feature complex textures, lighting variations, and cluttered scenes.
+They are realistic, i.e., all depicted objects are found in the real world, and pose visual grounding challenges, including occlusions, viewpoint variation, and natural ambiguity.

 \textbf{Animated} images are simplified or stylized and contain minimal visual noise, as well as limited levels of detail when compared to photographic images.
-Humans typically create animated images in a digital format, and their objects may or may not be realistic.
-Object boundaries in animated images may be easier to detect, but exaggerated representations may pose a novel challenge.
+Humans typically create animated images in digital form, and their objects are not necessarily realistic.
+Object boundaries in animated images may be easier to detect, but exaggerated representations may pose an additional challenge.

-\textbf{AI-generated} images include both photorealistic and stylized images, created by prompting generative models.
-These images test a model's robustness to domain shifts, as they may deviate from typical real-world physics, object proportions, and other visual conventions.
-AI-generated images typically feature simpler compositions and include objects that are implausible in practice, such as half-animals or glasses floating in the air.
+\textbf{AI-generated} images include both hyper-realistic and stylized synthetic images by generative models.
+They test robustness to domain shifts by deviating from visual conventions such as real-world physics and object proportions.
+AI-generated images typically feature simpler compositions and include implausible objects, such as half-animals or floating glasses~\cite{kamali2024distinguish}.